UniBreakfast/pacergame-rulebook-with-gpt/README.md

   - **Consequences:**
     - **Loss of Pledge:** Lose pledged CP upon quest failure.
     - **Difficulty Adjustment:** Increase the activity's difficulty by 1 (can exceed 10) if the quest duration was equal to or longer than your initial confidence level.
-    - **No Overlaps with New Quests:** Completed and failed days of the quest cannot overlap with another quest for the same activity.
+    - **No Overlaps with New Quests:** Days of completed and failed todos of a finished quest or any days of an unfinished quest cannot overlap with another quest for the same activity.
     - **Discarded Todos:** Remaining todos from the failed quest are discarded and cannot be reported or rewarded.
 - **Quest Completion:**
   - **Receive Pledged CP Back:** Upon completing the quest, get your pledged CP returned.
   - **Difficulty Adjustment:** Decrease the activity's difficulty by 1 (not below 1) if the quest duration was equal to or longer than your initial confidence level.
   - **Inertia Phase Initiation:** Option to continue the activity in the inertia phase.
+  - **Definition of Finished Quest:** A quest is considered finished if it is either completed or failed, even if inertia continues.

 ### **3.3 Inertia**